 Performing physical activities increases the feeling of suffocation in people suffering from COPD, so these patients usually reduce their level of activity to prevent dyspnea.
 However, it is necessary to maintain an active life and exercise for all the beneficial effects it has on the body.

 To have a good quality of life it is necessary to rest well every day.
-COPD, together with smoking, alcohol consumption, and obesity … can contribute to the appearance of sleep apnea – hypopnea syndrome, so those who have trouble in sleeping, who snore or get up with the feeling of lack of rest, irritability or morning head ache, should consultant with doctor.
+COPD, together with smoking, alcohol consumption, and obesity … can contribute to the appearance of sleep apnea-hypopnea syndrome, so those who have trouble sleeping, who snore or get up with the feeling of lack of rest, irritability, or a morning headache, should consult with a doctor.

 Overcome anxiety or depression:

 Suffering COPD does not mean having to stay at home and not enjoy free time, only a little more planning is required.